blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/01-tables.-rows,-and-columns.md

 ### 📝 Tuple (Row/Record)

-**Formal Definition**: A tuple is a collection of related data values that represents a single entity or instance of the type described by the relation.
+Formal Definition: A tuple is a collection of related data values that represents a single entity or instance of the type described by the relation.

-**Key Characteristics**:
+Key Characteristics:
 - Represents one complete "thing" (e.g., one student, one course, one order)
 - Contains values for all attributes defined in the relation schema
 - Must be unique within the relation (no duplicate tuples allowed)

-**Real-World Example**:
+Real-World Example:
 ```
 Student Tuple:
 (1001, "Somchai", "Jaidee", "Computer Science", 3.75)